talkable/talkable-docs/source/campaigns/campaign_types.rst

 as customers can see statuses directly from the dashboard.

 .. image:: /_static/img/campaign_types/dashboard-type.png
-   :alt: Campaign Type - Dashboard,
+   :alt: Campaign Type - Dashboard
    :class: is-minimal

 Reward Gleam